 Place the cursor over the node and right-click on the node to bring up the contextual menu.
-Highlight Hide node. gen\hammond and the four task nodes are now separated from the rest of the network.
+Highlight Hide node. gen_hammond and the four task nodes are now separated from the rest of the network.

 In addition to changing the size of nodes in the visualizer you can also assign nodes individual pictures.
-Again we start out with the stargate agent x agent nodeclass.
+This example is my Raiders of the Lost Ark set from Peru.